zcfs/Meteor-cfs-handlebars/README.md

 As the first positional argument, specify the CollectionFS instance to use.

+As a second (optional) positional argument, specify an object to be used as metadata.
+A helper on the template that returns an object is useful here.
+This is completely optional.

 Any other attributes you specify on the helper (for example, "class") will be transferred to attributes on the resulting `<input>` element.